-The five buttons on the front surface of the ILT1400 were designed with ease of operation in mind, with the microprocessor making most decisions for the use r.
+The five buttons on the front surface of the ILT1400 were designed with ease of operation in mind, with the microprocessor making most decisions for the user.

 The 'ON/OFF' button turns the instrument on or off.
 A detector must be plugged in for the ILT1400 to properly initialize when first turned on.
 The instrument will automatically turn itself off to preserve the battery life if no buttons are pressed for a period of ten (10) minutes.
 The 'SIGNAL' button selects the continuous wave "signal" measurement mode, for continuous monitoring of a light source.
-The detector memory establishes the detector limits and autoranging units to provide an immediate answer in an easily understood format.
+The detector memory establishes the detector limits and auto ranging units to provide an immediate answer in an easily understood format.

 The 'INTEGRATE' button selects the integration mode that was last used, 'HI INTEG' or 'LO INTEG'.
 Pressing the 'INTEGRATE' button again during integration will reset the integration register to start over at zero, while remaining in the same mode.
-To select the alternate integration mode, simply press the 'INTEGRATE' button twice within one second and the range will change from 'HI' to 'LO' or vice versa
+To select the alternate integration mode, simply press the 'INTEGRATE' button twice within one second and the range will change from 'HI' to 'LO' or vice versa.

 The 'ZERO' button causes the instrument to null the present reading to zero.
 Zeroing can be performed in both the signal and integration modes to subtract ambient light from future readings.
 Also, the programming mode can be accessed by pressing the 'ZERO' button within 1 second after hitting the 'OFF' button.
+Please refer to chapter six for important instructions on use of programming mode, as alterations while in program mode will affect your stored calibrations and your readings.